iLib-js/ilib-resource-webpack-loader/README.md

   of the application that contains translatable strings specifying the path where the translated resource files will go or pass a `ResBundle` instance around with the string already loaded
-    - For react applications, add dependencies on ilib-es6 and react-ilib, and then make sure the top level app is wrapped in a `LocaleDataProvider` component, so that the `rb` variable can be injected to all localizable components
 1. Make sure all user-visible strings in the application are wrapped in a `ResBundle.getString()` or `ResBundle.getStringJS()` call
-    - For react applications, wrap the JSX strings in a `Translate` component, and use the `rb.getString()` and `rb.getStringJS()` methods for strings in the JS code
 1. Make sure the application includes a way for a user to change their locale, either by adding a choice in the UI or by having an admin change it for them.